suguruTakahashi-1234/framework-independent-architecture/README.md

 ## Overview

-The Framework-Independent Architecture (FIA) is a newly proposed architecture for Swift app development.
+The Framework-Independent Architecture (FIA) is a newly proposed architecture for Swift application development.
-This architecture adopts a multi-module, multi-project structure using the Swift Package Manager and is based on the design principles of the Clean Architecture.
+This architecture adopts a multi-module, multi-project structure using the Swift Package Manager and is based on the design principles of the [Clean Architecture](https://blog.cleancoder.com/uncle-bob/2011/11/22/Clean-Architecture.html).

 The main goal of FIA is to reduce Xcode build time while enjoying the benefits of independence and testability that the Clean Architecture provides.

-This architecture uses dependency injection at the application entry point to provide a clean area not only at the presentation layer, but also at the application layer.
+This architecture uses dependency injection at the application entry point to provide a Clean Area not only at the Presentation Layer, but also at the Application Layer.

-This design enables fast application builds independent of the framework layer, aiming to reduce build time significantly.
+This design enables fast application builds independent of the Framework Layer, aiming to reduce build time significantly.

 The diagram below shows the overall architecture of the FIA and the direction of dependencies.
-It visually represents a clean area extended to the application layer for development.
+It visually represents a Clean Area extended to the Application Layer for development.

 <div align="center">
 <img src="./assets/drawio/architecture_outline.drawio.svg"/>